wldyslw/poit-labs/huffman/README.md

 # Huffman text file compressor

 Package for compressing files with [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
+Please note that this compressor **works only with ASCII** characters and will crash trying to parse Unicode.

 ## Try it out